gwrogers08/Data-Projects-Triple-Ten-/Freshbeats Report/README.md

-# 🎶 Fresh Beats Business Intelligence Report
+# 🎶 Fresh Beats Business Report

 ## 📌 Project Overview
 This project was completed as part of my **Business Intelligence Analytics training**.